Sequoia and Kings Canyon National Parks: History

 The area now occupied by the parks was originally inhabited by Native Americans.
 The Monache tribes, for example, would use the mountain passes as trade routes.
 As European settlers explored and settled in California, the indigenous population decreased rapidly due to the spread of foreign diseases such as smallpox.
 Preserving the area was not a priority for the settlers, who saw the area as a place for plentiful resources, particularly the sequoia trees (Sequoiadendron giganteum), as they were extremely plentiful and easily accessible.
 The Native Americans living there found themselves losing their only means of survival, and as a result of their desperation, they turned toward theft and crimes against the Spanish settlers in order to survive.

 The Parks were separately founded by two different acts of Congress before being joined in 1943.
 Sequoia National Park was first preserved as land set aside for recreation through a bill, Sept.
 25, 1890, ch.
 926, §1, 26 Stat.
 478, passed by Congress and signed by President Benjamin Harrison on September 5, 1890, largely due to the efforts of Colonel George W. Stewart, who is known as the "Father of Sequoia National Park".
 The land was set aside to protect the sequoia trees from logging companies in order to keep the pristine beauty of the land for years to come.
 It wasn't until a few months after the bill had passed that the park was given the National Park name by the Secretary of the Interior, John Willock Noble.
 Stewart also collaborated with John Muir, who was known for his efforts to preserve Kings Canyon National Park, in order to achieve the formation of the National Park Service.
 Sequoia was expanded in 1926.

 After establishing Sequoia National Park, General Grant National Park was also established.
-General Grant National Park was later was abolished by President Roosevelt and created into Kings Canyon National Park, on the same land.
+General Grant National Park was later abolished by President Roosevelt and created into Kings Canyon National Park, on the same land.
 Due to their proximity and similarities, the administration of each park was combined in 1943.

 Before John Muir visited the area now known as Kings Canyon National Park, the area did not receive much attention, despite some settlers having moved there.
 Harold Ickes, the U.S. Secretary of the Interior was the one fighting for the formation of the Kings Canyon National Park.
 Before the area became an official park there were threats to the area.
 In 1920, the major threat was to create a reservoir in a part of the park known as the Cedar Grove Area.
 It was not until 1940 when the park was officially formed that the threats were dismissed.